-Every year it seems that extreme weather events become even more unpredictable.
-Last year we saw wedding venues damaged or without power for months on end after hurricanes hit various parts of the country and popular destination wedding locations.
+According to Wedding Protector Plan, every year they hear that extreme weather events become even more unpredictable.
+Last year, they saw a few very popular wedding venues damaged or without power for months on end after hurricanes hit.
 Wedding dresses and other precious nuptial items that had to be left behind during flash flooding were lost or damaged beyond repair.
 Wildfires led to mass evacuations all over the West Coast, causing weddings to be postponed until it was safe to return.
 Nor’easters caused transportation shutdowns that caused wedding couples trouble with vendors that could not get to their venue on their meticulously planned day.

 Underwritten by Travelers, the Wedding Protector Plan provides wedding insurance coverage for the ceremony, reception, rehearsal, rehearsal dinner, and possibly a post-wedding brunch, all for affordable rates with no deductible.
 With last year’s devastation from severe weather events fresh in everyone’s mind, and with venues increasingly requiring insurance, find out how wedding insurance can protect your special day.

-Our policies protect the payments you’ve made to your venue and contracted vendors, such as your DJ, caterer, florist, photographer, bridal shop, etc. If these vendors happen to go out of business, not show up to the wedding, or don’t deliver the services you’ve paid for and outlined in your contract, our policy can help pay you back the deposits you’ve lost to them and can even help you pay for a replacement vendor.
-Unfortunately, issues with vendors happen to be our number one source of claims.
+Wedding insurance policies can protect the payments you’ve made to your venue and contracted vendors, such as your DJ, caterer, florist, photographer, bridal shop, etc. If these vendors happen to go out of business, not show up to the wedding, or don’t deliver the services you’ve paid for and outlined in your contract, Wedding Protector Plan's policy can help pay you back the deposits you’ve lost to them and can even help you pay for a replacement vendor.
+Unfortunately, issues with vendors happen to be the number one source of wedding insurance claims.
 One example that most of you have probably heard of is when Alfred Angelo, a bridal dress shop, closed numerous stores nationwide in 2017, leaving many dress orders unfulfilled.

-We all know weddings are expensive, and as 2018’s wedding season is fully underway, don’t make the mistake of waiting until something beyond your control causes you a wedding day disaster.
+We all know weddings are expensive, and this wedding season is fully underway, don’t make the mistake of waiting until something beyond your control causes you a wedding day disaster.
 Protect your investment and insure your future.
-Call us today at 888-342-5977 or visit us at protectmywedding.com.
+Get insurance coverage today at 888-342-5977 or visit the team at protectmywedding.com.